-- Possibly one-half to one million deaths since discovery of New World - Losses followed the population, from: - on the sea (waves) in 18th century, to - the coast (storm surge) in 19-20th centuries, to - inland (rainfall) increasingly 20th-21st centuries - For the United States over the past 50 years, average around 40-50 direct deaths and 30-40 indirect deaths per year - 90% of direct deaths due to water; storm surge takes most lives, freshwater flood 2nd - Most frequent factors in indirect deaths: cardiovascular failure, evacuation, vehicle accident and loss of electricity...sometimes in combination - Number of indirect deaths increase greatly with age.
+- Possibly one-half million to one million deaths since discovery of New World - Losses followed the population, from: - on the sea (waves) in 18th century, to - the coast (storm surge) in 19-20th centuries, to - inland (rainfall) increasingly 20th-21st centuries - For the contiguous United States over the past 50 years: - Average around 40-50 direct deaths and 30-40 indirect deaths per year; Maria would skew this to more indirect than direct deaths if Puerto Rico included. - 90% of direct deaths due to water; storm surge takes most lives, freshwater flood 2nd - Most frequent factors in indirect deaths: cardiovascular failure, evacuation, vehicle accident and loss of electricity...sometimes in combination - Number of indirect deaths increase greatly with age.
 Not the case for direct deaths - Around 2/3 male, 1/3 female